OpenLineage/docs/docs/integrations/airflow/extractors/custom-extractors.md

 # Custom extractors

 OpenLineage integration works by detecting which Airflow operators your dag is using, and extracting lineage data from them using extractors.

-However, there are hundreds of operators in Airflow.
-In addition, many people and teams write their own operators to automate repeatable work - like using the same code from `PythonOperator` everywhere.

-So, most of those operators aren't directly supported in OpenLineage out of the box.
+However, not all operators are covered, in particular third party providers might not.
 To handle this situation, OpenLineage allows you to provide custom extractors for any operators.

+If you want to extract lineage from your own Operators, you will prefer directly implementing [lineage support as described here](../operator.md).

 ## Interface